bitbinge/parcel-typescript-starter/README.md

 git clone https://github.com/bitbinge/parcel-typescript-starter.git
 ```

-Remote the `origin` remote so the name can be used later if needed.
+Remove the `origin` remote so the name can be used later if needed.

 ```sh
 git remote remove origin